About these Terms

 18.1 WorkArc may update these Standard Terms from time to time to reflect changes in its services, commercial practices, legal requirements, or industry standards.

-18.2 WorkArc must notify existing Clients in writing of any material changes at least 30 days before the changes take effect.
-Non-material changes (including typographical corrections, clarifications, and updates to contact details) may be made without notice.
+18.2 WorkArc will notify existing Clients in writing of any material changes to these Standard Terms at least 30 days before the changes take effect.
+Non-material changes (including typographical corrections, clarifications, and updates to contact details) may be made without prior notice.

-18.3 If a Client does not accept a material change, the Client may terminate the applicable Agreement by written notice within 30 days of receiving notification.
-Termination is effective at the end of the current billing cycle.
-Continued use of the Services after the effective date of a change constitutes acceptance.
+18.3 If a Client does not accept a material change to these Standard Terms, the Client may terminate the applicable Agreement by written notice within 30 days of receiving notification of the change, with termination effective at the end of the current billing cycle.
+Continued use of the Services after the effective date of a change constitutes acceptance of the change.

 18.4 The current version of these Standard Terms is always available at workarc.io/terms.